Keeper Password Manager Review 2023

 Installation & Usage

 As with most other password managers, setting up Keeper begins with creating a master password.
-Unlike the majority of its competitors though, Keeper makes a recovery method available from the getgo (user-defined security questions), which are helpful in the event that you ever lose or forget your password.
+Unlike the majority of its competitors though, Keeper makes a recovery method available from the getgo (user-defined security questions).
+These can be a lifesaver if you ever lose or forget your password.

-While this method of recovery is popular for single accounts, it seems out of place for a password manager.
-After all, your master password protects not just one account, but all of them.
-Answers to security questions are also far easier to figure out than passwords, since they typically don't contain special characters or numbers, and are 'logical'.
-All the same, resetting your password still requires entry of a verification code that is sent to your email address.
+While this recovery method is popular for individual accounts, it's risky for a password manager.
+Your master password doesn't just protect one of your accounts, but all of them.
+Research has shown that security questions are much easier to crack than passwords because they usually don't contain special characters or numbers and have logical answers.
+Password resets still require input of a verification code sent to your email address.

 The first thing you'll need to do is set a master password.

 Like most other password managers, Keeper is divided between a dedicated desktop app and a browser extension (KeeperFill).
 The service also includes a web vault, which is accessible via the browser's online interface.
-Following a brief tutorial, the program will prompt you to install the browser extension, however, manually installing the extension only takes a few seconds.
+After a brief tutorial, you'll be prompted to install the browser extension, however, manual installation only takes a few seconds.

 KeeperFill, the service's browser extension, is compatible with all major browsers.

-Under Settings, you'll find an option to import passwords you've saved using other services.
-Chrome, Firefox, Internet Explorer, Edge, and Opera are supported, and you can transfer data sets from password managers including Dashlane, LastPass, Sticky Password, and many others.
+If you'd like to import passwords or data sets from other services, you can in the "Settings" area.
+Chrome, Firefox, Internet Explorer, Edge, and Opera are supported, along with Dashlane, LastPass, Sticky Password, and many others.

-In the dropdown menu, you can assign each column to a Keeper field in order to ensure that the correct information is loaded where you need it.
-Unfortunately, all entries need to be imported at the same time, meaning that you can't select which entries are saved.
+Each column can be assigned to a Keeper field through the dropdown menu.
+This helps ensure that information is loaded where you need it.
+Unfortunately, all entries need to be imported at the same time, which means that you can't select which entries are stored.

-Along with its browser interface and mobile version, Keeper also spreads its features across a desktop app and a browser extension.
-The desktop app is identical to the browser interface, however, a dedicated desktop app is simply more convenient to use than a browser window when wanting to utilize all of the service's features.
+Along with the Web Vault and mobile app, Keeper also has a desktop app and a browser extension (KeeperFill).
+The desktop app is identical to the Web Vault, however, offers more convenience when it comes to using all of the service's features.

-The program is divided into three sections: On the left, you'll find a navigable main menu, in the center you can access folders, and on the right, individual data sets that are located within folders.
-Folders and subfolders can be created, and it's possible to move or copy your data sets at will, making it possible to quickly organize all of the entries you've imported.
+Keeper's desktop app is divided into three sections: On the left, there's a navigable main menu, in the center you can access folders, and on the right, individual data sets within the folder you've selected.
+New folders and subfolders can be created, and it's possible to move or copy your data sets at will which helps to quickly organize any entries you've imported.

-If using the folder view, you can assign colors to your records, however, web page logos are only displayed in tile view, and even then, not all of them.
+If using the folder view, you can assign colors to your records.
+Web page logos are only displayed in tile view, and even then, not all of them.
 Other password managers definitely provide a better overview of data sets.

-By and large, Keeper is intuitive to use, thanks in no small part to its drag and drop folder functionality.
+By and large, Keeper is intuitive to use, thanks in no small part to its folder's drag-and-drop functionality.
 In comparison to more elegant password managers, the app isn't particularly stunning, however, you can adjust its color scheme.

 8.0 / 10